niseem1/niseem1/README.md

 Makes works of animation.
 Collaborates with animators in India and England
 Lives in Givatayim
-Member of the Givatayim Gold Movement
+A member of the Golden Movement of Givatayim
-A great group that does good for Givatayim retirees
+A great group that does good for Givataim retirees